IMPORTANT

 subscribedMessageTypeIds

-arrays, you may notice that they each contain opt-in and opt-out message type
+arrays, you may notice that they each contain opt-in

 The presence of an opt-in message type ID in the